 Wondering how to use the Audible app to listen to audiobooks?
 This is a quick overview of the two basic ways to use Audible, plus answers to the most common questions about using the Audible app!
 And you can sign up for a free trial here and get a free audiobook of your choice!

-Every time I mention Audible, I get a ton of questions about using the Audible app to listen to audiobooks, so I wanted to give an overview of how it works, plus answer some other questions.
+Every time I mention Audible, I get a ton of questions about how to use Audible to listen to audiobooks, so I wanted to give an overview of how it works, plus answer some other questions.

 Basically, there are two ways to use Audible.